Glossary

 CRVA

-Climate Risk and Vulnerability AssessmentA systematic process to identify physical climate risks, assess vulnerability and exposure, and plan adaptation solutions.
+Climate Risk and Vulnerability AssessmentA systematic process to identify physical climate risks, assess vulnerability and exposure, and plan adaptation measures.
 Required under Delegated Regulation (EU) 2021/2139, Appendix A.

 CSRD